Skip to main content Skip to footer

 The Safety of Rwanda (Asylum and Immigration) Act

 On Friday 25 April 2024, the UK Government’s Safety of Rwanda (Asylum and Immigration) Act 2024 (the Act) received Royal Assent and became law barely four months from its introduction into Parliament by the UK Government.
 At the same time, the UK’s international agreement with the country of Rwanda, also known as a Treaty was ratified.
-This means that the treaty has become legally binding upon the two countries.
+Following the announcement of the Act became law, our CEO issued this statement and below is our explainer to how the Act works, our concerns and the human rights implications for people in the UK.

 The background of the Safety of Rwanda Act and Treaty